 Nominating and Governance Committee.
-Our nominating and governance committee, or "nominating committee") did not meet during fiscal 2017 and has three members, Marijn Dekkers,

-Ph.D.
-(Chairman), Martin Madaus, Ph.D. and John M. Connolly.
+Our nominating and governance committee, or "nominating committee", acted by written consent on one occasion during the fiscal year ended December 31, 2018 and has three members, Marijn Dekkers, Ph.D.
+(Chairman), John M. Connolly and Martin D. Madaus, Ph.D.
 Our board of directors has determined that all members of the nominating committee qualify as independent under the definition promulgated by The Nasdaq Stock Market.
 The nominating committee's responsibilities are set forth in the nominating committee's written charter and include:

-- identifying and recommending candidates for membership on our board of directors; - recommending directors to serve on board committees; - reviewing and recommending our corporate governance guidelines and policies; - reviewing proposed waivers of the code of conduct for directors and executive officers; - evaluating, and overseeing the process of evaluating, the performance of our board of directors and individual directors; and - assisting our board of directors on corporate governance matters.
+- identifying and recommending candidates for membership on our board of directors; - recommending directors to serve on board committees; - reviewing and recommending our corporate governance guidelines and policies; - reviewing proposed waivers of the code of conduct for directors and executive officers; - · evaluating, and overseeing the process of evaluating, the performance of our board of directors and individual directors; and - assisting our board of directors on corporate governance matters.